stanojevic/grammarless-lcfrs/README.md

     --output-file $PRED_TREES

 For $MODEL_DIR you can uncompress one of the models in the `models` directory.

-$TEST_TAGS also have to be provided by you (the parser doesn't do the tagging step.
+$TEST_TAGS also have to be provided by the user (the parser doesn't do the tagging step).

 $PRED_TREES will be outputed in the export format.